 How Do I Know My Coconut Oil Has Gone Bad?

 First, let’s define what good coconut oil is.
-The smell is faint, reminiscent of a fresh coconut, and it should be a misty, translucent white color.
+The smell is faint, reminiscent of fresh coconut, and it should be a misty, translucent white color.

 If your coconut oil has these qualities, you can keep it for longer and reap those health benefits!